Doug Jones (politician): 2017

-On May 11, 2017, Jones announced his candidacy for that year's U.S. Senate special election, running for the seat left open when Jeff Sessions was appointed Attorney General.
+On May 11, 2017, Jones announced his candidacy for that year's U.S. Senate special election, running for the seat left open when Sessions was appointed Attorney General.
 Sessions, a Republican, had held the seat since 1997, after Democrat Howell Heflin chose not to run for reelection.
 Jones won the Democratic nomination in August, and became the senator-elect for Alabama after defeating former Alabama Supreme Court judge Roy Moore in the general election on December 12, which was also Jones's 25th wedding anniversary.

 Jones received 673,896 votes (50.0%) to Moore's 651,972 votes (48.3%) with 22,852 write-in votes (1.7%).
 After the election, Moore refused to concede.
 He filed a lawsuit attempting to block the state from certifying the election and called for an investigation into voter fraud, as well as a new election.
 On December 28, 2017, a judge dismissed his suit and state officials certified the election results, officially declaring Jones the winner.